 Why Are There Still So Many Houses for Sale in Naples, Florida in 2025?

-Naples, Florida, long celebrated for its luxury real estate and picturesque coastal living, has seen a notable rise in the number of homes for sale as we enter 2025.
-While the market remains attractive for many, several key factors have contributed to this surge in inventory.
+Naples, Florida, renowned for its luxury real estate and beautiful coastal living, is experiencing a significant increase in the number of homes for sale as we approach 2025.
+Although the market remains appealing to many buyers, several key factors have contributed to this rise in inventory.

 Rising Inventory Levels in Naples

 The most significant factor behind the abundance of houses for sale is the increase in active inventory.
 Recent data reveals a year-over-year inventory increase of 34.4% from September 2023 to September 2024.
-This trend reflects a return to more typical pre-pandemic inventory levels, marking a shift from the frenzied market conditions witnessed during COVID-19.
+This trend reflects a return to more typical pre-pandemic inventory levels, marking a shift from the frenzied market conditions experienced during the COVID-19 pandemic.

 Active Inventory Trends